-The University of Maryland Eastern Shore recognizes that students, parents/guardians, and the University are in a partnership, in which each has the responsibility to promote a healthy and productive educational experience.
-The University disciplinary process exists to provide corrective action which is educational and developmental, to protect the campus community, and to maintain an environment conducive to living and learning.
-Violations of the Student Code of

-Conduct can detract from the living and learning environment.
-The University believes parents can assist students in fulfilling their educational goals through the use of open dialogue.
+The University of Maryland Eastern Shore recognizes that students, parents/guardians and the University are in a partnership in which each has the responsibility to promote a healthy and productive educational experience.
+The University disciplinary process exists to provide corrective action which is educational and developmental in order to protect the campus community and to maintain an environment conducive to living and learning.
+Violations of the Student Code of Conduct can detract from the living and learning environment.
+The University believes parents can assist students in fulfilling their educational goals using open dialogue.

-Due to recent amendments to the Family Educational Rights and Privacy Act (FERPA) by the U.S. Department of Education, it is now permissible for the University to notify the parent or guardian of students under the age of 21 when those students have been found responsible for violations to the Student Code of Conduct.
-In the event that a student under the age of 21 has been charged with a Code violation in which the sanction of suspension from the University is required, the parent or guardian of that student may be notified by phone or in writing by the Conduct Administrator before the conduct hearing.
-Consideration in these situations will be given to the following conditions: the violation involved harm or threat of harm to self, others or property; the violation involved an arrest in which the student was taken into custody; the violation resulted in or could result in the student being suspended from the university and/or removed from the residence halls; the student has shown a pattern of violations; and the student who committed the violation became physically and/or mentally ill, and/or required medical intervention as a result of consumption of alcohol and/or drugs.
+Due to recent amendments to the Family Educational Rights and Privacy Act (FERPA) by the U.S. Department of Education, it is now permissible for the University to disclose personally identifiable information from education records without consent when the disclosure is to the parents of a student at a postsecondary institution regarding the student's violation of any Federal, State, or local law, or of any rule or policy of the institution governing the use or possession of alcohol or a controlled substance.
+The school (UMES) may non-consensually disclose information under this exception if the school determines that the student has committed a disciplinary violation with respect to use or possession and the student is under 21 years of age at the time of the disclosure to the parent.
+In the event that a student under the age of 21 has been charged with a Code violation in which the sanction of suspension from the University is required, the parent or guardian of that student may be notified by phone or in writing by the Conduct Administrator before the conduct hearing is held.
+Consideration in these situations will be given to the following conditions: the violation involved harm or threat of harm to self, others or property; the violation involved an arrest in which the student was taken into custody; the violation resulted in or could result in the student being suspended from the university and/or removed from the residence halls; the student has shown a pattern of violations; the student who committed the violation became physically and/or mentally ill, and/or required medical intervention as a result of consumption of alcohol and/or drugs.
+The University also reserves the right to designate which college officials have "need to know" access about individual conduct complaints pursuant to the Family Educational Rights and Privacy Act.

-Before notifying the parent or guardian, every effort will be made to consult with the student in an attempt to have the student make the first contact.
+Before notifying the parent or guardian, every effort will be made to consult with the student to have the student make the first contact.
 This is consistent with the general philosophy that supports students developing independence and personal accountability.
-However; in some situations, consultation with the student or first contact by the student may not be possible or appropriate, and in such cases the University is not required to alert the student when it has notified his/her parent or legal guardian.
+However, in some situation's consultation with the student or first contact by the student may not be possible or appropriate.
+In such cases, the University is not required to alert the student when it has notified his/her parent or legal guardian.
 In other situations, after consulting with the student, the Conduct Administrator may determine that notifying the parent/guardian may be harmful to the student and in such cases the University is not obligated to make notification.
 If a student under the age of 21 is found to be responsible for a violation to the Student Code of Conduct resulting in suspension from the University, the resultant sanction will include notification of the parent/guardian.
+Information concerning FERPA regulations, including frequently asked questions, can be found on the FERPA Website: www.ed.gov/policy/gen/guid/fpco/index.html.